OIEIEIO/MoonWalker-HUD/README.md

 The arena is set the night before and opens in a flurry of discord servers and channels.
 Hundreds of participants show up, maybe thousands, who knows?

+Arena: I mean wow, high school students, university student, proffesors, researches, inventors, dreamers, judges, mentors, project lead to help, SME.
+CSA, NASA, experts, novices, well the list goes on.

+I think all of us get involved for a variety of reasons and its just fantastic to see.
+Its a heady mix and very surreal.

+``JugglerDad: A lot of people get involved just because they care – they have a passion for the moon and they have a desire to help make it happen and share the experience with others.

+Awa: As I said earlier – to help!``

 Teams are scrambling to get their footing in the competition, with some having to start from scratch due to no-shows or last minute dropouts.

 MW-HUD is an AI learning interface